Physics101 Fall 2025 (Term 251)

 Final Exam (Chapters 1 – 15): TBA

 I wish you a successful semester.
-PHYS101 Coordinator: Dr. Tariq Al-Abdullah
+PHYS101 Coordinator: Dr. Nidal Dwaikat

-Grading Policy: The lab grade constitutes 20% of the Phys101 course.
+The lab grade constitutes 15% of the Phys101 course.
 The grade is distributed as follows:

 Reports (points)

-• All students' works (reports and quizzes) should be graded and returned to students one week after the submission.
+• Students' Lab reports should be graded and returned to students within one week of submission.

 Lab Attendance Policy